tomasfarias/lanther/ipfs-server/README.md

 ## Installation

-No pre-compiled binaries are yet offered, so you will have to build it yourself:
+No pre-compiled binaries are offered yet, so you will have to build it yourself:

 ``` shell
 cargo build --release